JaspervB-tud/reference_set_selection_benchmark/README.md

 ```bash
 Rscript scripts/run_ggrasp.R genomes/species_X/converted_matrix.mat selections/ggrasp/species_X
 ```
-The resulting selection can then be found in `selections/ggrasp/species_X/ggrasp`.
+The resulting selection can then be found in `selections/ggrasp/species_X/ggrasp`. **IMPORTANT**: in our experiments, GGRaSP failed to select genomes several times, and for various different reasons.
+In the scenario where GGRaSP (or any other tool for that matter) failed to select, we randomly picked a single representative genome for every species/lineage where it failed.